phalcon-orphanage/docs/en/x_tutorial-invo.md

 }
 ```

-A model can have a method called `initialize()`, this method is called once per request and it serves the ORM to initialize a model.
+A model can have a method called `initialize()`, this method is called once per request, and it serves the ORM to initialize a model.
 In this case, `Products` is initialized by defining that this model has a one-to-many relationship to another model called `ProductTypes`.

 ```php
 <?php